CUTTING DOWN TALL POPPIES

-Opposition to the Railway Construction Bill was growing, both from those claiming more lines should be added and others that the colony could not afford it.
-With no abatement of the clamour for more lines Gillies sought to save face by agreeing to refer the matter to a joint committee of both parliamentary chambers.
-Just two months earlier the Penshurst to Hamilton line had opened on the same day as a useless duplication from Penshurst to Dunkeld, built purely to obtain the agreement of the Legislative Council.
-It was hoped the new committee would avoid the squabbles between the Assembly and Council that occurred in 1884 and had resulted in that ridiculous and expensive compromise, and also assess the worth of proposals for another 4,630 miles of line estimated to cost £41,000,000!
+Opposition to the Railway Construction Bill quickly grew, both from those claiming more lines should be added and others that the colony could not afford many at all.
+With no abatement of the clamour for more lines Gillies sought to save face by agreeing to refer the matter to a joint committee of both Parliamentary chambers.
+Just two months earlier the Penshurst to Hamilton line had opened on the same day as its useless duplication from Penshurst to Dunkeld.
+As discussed in Chapter Nine, this line was built purely to obtain the agreement of the Legislative Council.
+It was hoped the new committee would prevent a repeat of that ridiculous and expensive compromise.
+It was also charged to carefully assess the worth of proposals for another 4,630 miles of line estimated to cost £41,000,000!

 The effects of the Maritime strike and increasing numbers of worrying financial failures were sapping confidence in Gillies’ leadership, and with all the lines in his Railway Construction Bill referred to the Committee, the Premier lost a carrot to entice wavering members to support his government.
 With no railway through their electorates to offer, he was bereft of critical leverage.
-It only took a week for James Munro to marshal support for a no confidence motion, which was carried 55 to 35 at one o’clock in the morning of a clear, cold, moonlight 31st October 1890.
-Gillies suddenly found himself politically benighted and Commissioner Speight lost his powerful friend and defender in parliament.
+Within a week James Munro had marshaled support for a no confidence motion, which was carried 55 to 35 at one o’clock in the morning on the clear, cold, moonlight 31st October 1890.
+But Gillies suddenly found himself politically benighted and Speight lost his powerful friend and defender in parliament.
 Also exposed to further attack by politicians and the radical press was the Acting Locomotive Superintendent, Allison Smith.

-‘We warn Mr. Shiels at once that if he thinks he can satisfy the public demands in this direction by some rose water reforms which will be satisfactory to the Commissioners he is greatly mistaken… Mr. Speight’s colleagues…must be replaced… This colony has had quite enough of Mr. Speight, and the sooner Mr. Shiels tells him so the better.’
+Said The Age: ‘We warn Mr. Shiels at once that if he thinks he can satisfy the public demands in this direction by some rose water reforms which will be satisfactory to the Commissioners he is greatly mistaken… Mr. Speight’s colleagues…must be replaced… This colony has had quite enough of Mr. Speight, and the sooner Mr. Shiels tells him so the better.’

 By February 1891 Table Talk had begun to lift the lid of the cesspit of land boom financiers.
 Its revelations were beyond the ‘power of any living man to suppress’ and were ‘now ripening, and coming with such a rush, that the whole truth must become known.’
 In July that year the Imperial Bank suspended payments, and by the following March twenty major financial institutions had gone to the wall with liabilities of nearly £20 million.

 The Age and Refrigerator Trucks

-With Gillies no longer Premier after losing the no confidence vote on 31st October, Syme and The Age turned their attention on Speight and Allison Smith.
-Within a week of the first refrigerated shipments in December 1890, The Age was damning the whole project and the Commissioners for ‘saddling the country with such cumbersome and useless trucks.’
+With Gillies no longer Premier after losing the no confidence vote on 31st October, David Syme and The Age turned their attention on Speight and Allison Smith.
+Within a week of the first refrigerated shipments in December 1890, The Age was damning the whole project and the commissioners for ‘saddling the country with such cumbersome and useless trucks.’
 But in condemning Speight’s refrigeration initiative Syme was frustrating efforts to open new markets for Victorian meat.

-- The Age said the railways had not consulted the dairy industry on the design.
+2. The Age said the railways had not consulted the dairy industry on the design.
 But the Commissioners and officials had been hearing from dairy farmers on their frequent inspections of rural districts over the previous six years.

-- The Age claimed building the trucks did not commence for fully two years after Speight returned from America.
+3. The Age claimed building the trucks did not commence for fully two years after Speight returned from America.
 In fact within three months of Speight’s return Allison Smith had his staff working up designs from the imported model.
 Newport had completed the whole 30 trucks within seventeen months of Speight’s return.

-- The Age said the trucks were ‘slavishly copied’ from the American model, even to being fitted with hooks for carrying carcasses when they were only intended for dairy produce.
+4. The Age said the trucks were ‘slavishly copied’ from the American model, even to being fitted with hooks for carrying carcasses when they were only intended for dairy produce.
 It was true the trucks were copies of the American model, but in the same article the newspaper mentioned a test consignment of refrigerated mutton then being made from Victoria to Adelaide and return and must have known the trucks were designed for both meat and dairy traffic.

-- The Age accused that the 20 tons capacity trucks were far too big for small butter consignments.
+5. The Age accused that the 20 tons capacity trucks were far too big for small butter consignments.
 They were of course intended for large consignments from butter factories and meat freezing works.

-- The Age thought an enormous quantity of ice would be needed to refrigerate small consignments.
+6. The Age thought an enormous quantity of ice would be needed just to refrigerate small consignments.
 Like all rolling stock they sometimes ran empty or partly loaded, especially while the market geared for refrigerated traffic.